Făget: History

 Făget Fortress is documented for the first time in 1548, as the property of Jakab Békés and bearing the name Fagyath.
 Between 1594–1602 Făget was the property of the Ban of Lugoj.
 In 1602 it was besieged and destroyed by the Turks, after which it fell into ruin.
 For 150 years it has been the subject of fierce confrontations between Romanians, Turks and Austrians, which is also confirmed by archaeological excavations.
 The picturesque landscape of Făget, the intense spiritual activity and its famous fairs attracted the attention of some foreign travelers who passed through Transylvania and Banat.
 In 1660, Turkish traveler Evliya Çelebi, passing through Făget, described the medieval fortress:

-Along with the military fortress, the civilian settlement also evolved, becoming in a relatively short period of time the most important locality in the area.
+The civilian settlement evolved along with the military fortress, becoming in a relatively short period of time the most important locality in the area.
 The fortress was finally demolished by the Turks in 1699.
 Immediately after Banat was conquered by the Austrians in 1717, Făget had only 20 houses left, but it was the center of a district with 42 communes.
 After this period of decline, the town began to grow again and in 1787 received the right to hold eight fairs a year.
 At the end of the 18th century, Johann Lehmann wrote:

 On the same note, Italian traveler Domenico Sestini noted that, at the beginning of the 19th century, Făget had "200 Romanian houses with two churches and over 30 German houses with a small but clean church, served by the Minorite monks from Lugoj".
 Făget was also an important connection point between Banat and Transylvania, here being a "custom house for Transylvania and Hungary".

 In the 17th and 18th centuries, attempts were made to colonize workers of other nationalities to work on forest exploitations, but the impact is small and Făget remains a center of Romanianism at a time when western Banat was intensely colonized.
 In 1900, attempts were made to settle the first families of Hungarian settlers in Colonia Mică.

 On 5 July 1994, Făget was declared a town, with 10 villages subordinated to it.

 Demographics

-Făget had a population of 6,761 inhabitants at the 2011 census, down 6% from the 2002 census.
-Most inhabitants are Romanians (89.34%), larger minorities being represented by Hungarians (3.85%) and Ukrainians (2.09%).
-For 3.03% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (72.71%), but there are also minorities of Pentecostals (13.28%), Roman Catholics (4.17%), Baptists (2.43%), Adventists (2.41%) and Reformed (1.52%).
-For 3.17% of the population, religious affiliation is unknown.
+Făget had a population of 6,595 inhabitants at the 2021 census, down 2.46% from the 2011 census.
+Most inhabitants are Romanians (86.48%), larger minorities being represented by Hungarians (2.22%), Ukrainians (1.59%) and Roma (1.04%).
+For 8.17% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (63.33%), but there are also minorities of Pentecostals (19.68%), Roman Catholics (2.62%), Baptists (2.03%) and Adventists (2.01%).
+For 8.8% of the population, religious affiliation is unknown.

+Politics and administration

+The town of Făget is administered by a mayor and a local council composed of 15 councilors.
+The mayor, Claudiu-Ionel Avramescu, from the National Liberal Party, has been in office since 2024.
+As from the 2024 local elections, the local council has the following composition by political parties: